Flygonie/Flygonie/README.md

 Hi, Name's Flygonie.
 Or just Fly for short.

-I'm a basic ass video game soundtrack lover and a plants vs. zombies fan (also a furry)
+I'm a basic ass video game soundtrack lover that is also a furry

 Yes, my favorite pokemon is flygon.